10 Ways Your Home Is Causing You Anxiety

 Exercise has been shown to help improve anxiety.
 So, can you make your home gym one that encourages and inspires you to work out?
 Helps thinks so.
 And that has a direct impact on your physical and mental health.

 The decor expert says: You will want to strike that balance of energizing and motivating while also being spa-like and inspirational, says Helps.
 “Natural light is incredibly important for personal motivation,” adds Helps.
 “If you are in the planning stages of a home, try to orient the gym view to face out onto a green or inspiring view.
 Many people tuck their gym away in their basement but I encourage my clients to make the gym more of a home feature.
-Loving how your home gym looks and feels can not only increase your work out energy but also the frequency of your work outs and hiding your gym in the basement makes it much easier to ignore.”
+Loving how your home gym looks and feels can not only increase your work out energy but also the frequency of your workouts and hiding your gym in the basement makes it much easier to ignore.”

 “Use indirect lighting,” says Helps.
 “Find ways to create ambient lighting on the walls or use ceiling fixtures which won’t blind you when you look up during a bench press or cobra pose.”
+Watch out for these silent signs that you have high functioning anxiety.

 While there is no denying the convenience of working at home, there is the issue of always bringing work home with you.
 But a few design tricks should fix any issues.

 The decor expert says: Make it an enjoyable space with things you like – that aren’t distracting.
 “Work spaces have undergone immense transformation over the last 10 years,” says Helps.
 “We have blown out the board rooms and cubicles for communal spaces and fun friendly design, however, not every office should have a jungle gym and bean bag chairs.”
 You will have to figure out what kind of environment makes you productive and not stressed out.
-This is how you can get more done when working from home.

 Helps created a list of finishing touches that can make your home—and you—healthier.